-Armed forces officers work in the service of their country to defend its people and they also support international peacekeeping and humanitarian efforts across the globe.
+Armed forces officers are the managers of the military world.
+They lead others to defend their country and to support international peacekeeping and humanitarian efforts across the globe.

 In the UK, officers are employed by the Ministry of Defence in the Army, Royal Air Force (RAF), Royal Navy and Royal Marines.
 Following initial cadet training and further training within their specialist field, officers are given considerable responsibility and can be posted at military locations at home or abroad.

-Responsibilities vary widely across the various job roles within each branch but typical activities include:
+Responsibilities vary widely across the various roles within each branch but typical activities include:

 - planning manoeuvres, assigning duties and communicating effectively with other staff

 - commanding, training and leading others

 - monitoring the welfare and progress of new recruits